heubeck/techsummit23-codingchallenges/1_Rockstar_Anagram/README.md

 foo/foobar
 ```

+## Implementation

+Please store your solution in the [challenge.rock](challenge.rock) file.
+You're free to use whatever (online) IDE and interpreter you find, it will be tested using [this one](https://codewithrockstar.com/online).

 ## Scoring

 Solutions will be judged based on function (of course it should work) and the use of idiomatic Rockstar language with references to MediaMarktSaturn.
-Winner will be the working solution with the most literally valuabe lyrics, praising MMS Technology.
+Winner will be the working solution with the most literally valuable lyrics, praising MMS Technology.